List of Coronation Street characters introduced in 2010: Grishma Parekh

-Grishma Parekh is the aunt of Sunita Alahan (Shobna Gulati) who comes to stay with her sister Upma.
-Sunita's ex-husband Dev (Jimmi Harkishin) welcomes the women pretending that he and Sunita are still happily married as Sunita does not want them to learn that she is in fact a single mother.
+Grishma Parekh, portrayed by Indira Joshi, is the aunt of Sunita Alahan (Shobna Gulati) who comes to stay with her sister Upma.
+Sunita's ex-husband Dev (Jimmi Harkishin) welcomes the women pretending that he and Sunita are still happily married, as Sunita does not want them to learn that she is, in fact, a single mother.

 She returned once again on 6 June 2011 to stay with Dev and Sunita.
 The couple then confess to their lies that they are now divorced and that they are currently living in a small house and that Dev is now owning a corner shop.
 After this, this made Grishma and Upma feel that Sunita has put shame on their family and so pursues to find her a good husband.
 They first pursue doctor Matt Carter (Oliver Mellor), but Sunita stops them.
-They secondly move on Nick Tilsley (Ben Price), but he wasn't interested.
+They secondly move on Nick Tilsley (Ben Price), but he is not interested.
 They then finally move on to Marcus Dent (Charlie Condou), until they discover that he is gay, much to their embarrassment.
 She left for India with Upma on 20 June.

 In April 2013, upon Sunita's death in The Rovers Return fire, Dev revealed that Grishma and Upma would not be attending her funeral, falsely believing she had – in starting the fire, killing herself and another person – disgraced the family.

 Quinny

 Luke "Quinny" Quinn is an army friend of Gary Windass (Mikey North) portrayed by boxer Stephen Bell.
 He first appears on screen on 19 February 2010.
 He and Gary go to the Rovers where Quinny chats up Rosie Webster (Helen Flanagan).
 The next day, the two go out looking for girls again.
-The mood is dampened, however, when Quinny discovers that his brother, also in the army, has been injured in a roadside bombing.
-However, he vows to continue fighting.
+The mood is dampened; however, when Quinny discovers that his brother, also in the army, has been injured in a roadside bombing.
+He vows to continue fighting.
 The news makes Gary's mother Anna (Debbie Rush) even more worried about her son's career choice.

 The character reappears on 6 September 2010, as he accompanies Gary when he comes back to Weatherfield for a visit.
 He again attempts to woo Rosie Webster to no avail.
 He and Gary have a candid conversation about their impending service in Afghanistan and agree to tell one another's parents if either of them is killed on duty.

 On 15 November 2010, an army officer turns up at the Windasses to inform them that Gary has been injured in an explosion.
 The officer also informs them that three were killed, including Quinny.

 Quinny appears in a special one-off episode entitled Coronation Street: Gary's Army Diaries broadcast on ITV2 on 31 January 2011.
-The episode focuses on his and Gary's experiences in Afghanistan through the eyes of Windass's Camcorder.
+The episode focuses on his and Gary's experiences in Afghanistan through the eyes of Windasses' Camcorder.